When you think of Halloween Night, perhaps witches, goblins and scary fun activities may come to mind.

 Additionally, Florida also has a Zero-Tolerance Law that applies to drivers under 21 years of age and mandates that an arrest be made even if the smallest amounts of alcohol are consumed.

-Remember, this Halloween you can best serve your community by requesting ride sharing services if you plan to consume alcohol or any substance that can put you and others at risk on the road.
+Remember, this Halloween you can best serve your community by requesting ride sharing services; especially, if you plan to consume alcohol or any substance that can put others at risk on the road.
 You can also consider opting for non-alcoholic beverages if you plan to drive.

 If you or a loved one has been injured through no fault of your own, know your rights.
 Contact the Law Offices of James G. Graver, P.A., representing injured victims throughout the state of Florida.
 Let the experts in wrongful death and personal injury provide you with a free consultation today.